mmazzarolo/react-native-modal-datetime-picker/README.md

 ### The picker shows up twice on Android

 This seems to be a known issue of the [`@react-native-community/datetimepicker`](https://github.com/react-native-community/datetimepicker/issues/54).
 Please see [this thread](https://github.com/react-native-community/datetimepicker/issues/54) for a couple of workarounds.
-The solution, as described at [this reply](https://github.com/react-native-datetimepicker/datetimepicker/issues/54#issuecomment-618776550) is calling your `hideModal()` callback as first thing, **before doing anything else**.
+The solution, as described in [this reply](https://github.com/react-native-datetimepicker/datetimepicker/issues/54#issuecomment-618776550) is hiding the modal, **before doing anything else**.

 <details><summary><strong>Example of solution using Input + DatePicker</strong></summary>
 <p>